 - The Appraisal and Management plan will be available to the Parish Council, for inclusion in the The Neighbourhood Plan for The Holme Valley

-- The public’s views will be collected from the meetings and from questionnaires and action points which will be prioritized by the community and members
+- The public’s views have been collected from the meetings and from questionnaires and action points which will be prioritized by the community and members

 - The action points will be used to create a wish list of improvements.